 The 2016–23 School Sector Development Plan defines inclusive schools as settings in which children with disabilities receive education in regular schools with their peers.
 However, education policy and strategy documents do not always provide a clear definition or interpretation of the term, even though they refer to the concept of inclusive education.

 A definition of special education needs has not been found.

-In the early 1960s, education for persons with disabilities started to be provided in special schools, according to the type of disability.
-Schools for learners with hearing impairments, physically and intellectual disabilities were set up.
-In the late 1980s, state education provision was integrated by schools run by NGOs, such as the Nepal Disabled Association, the Nepal Association for the Welfare of the Blind, the Association for the Welfare of the Mentally Retarded and the Welfare Society for the Hearing Impaired.
+In the early 1960s, education for persons with disabilities began to be provided in special schools, according to the type of disability.
+Schools were established for learners with hearing impairments and with physical and intellectual disabilities.
+In the late 1980s, state education provision was integrated by schools run by non-government organizations, such as the Nepal Disabled Association, the Nepal Association for the Welfare of the Blind, the Association for the Welfare of the Mentally Retarded and the Welfare Society for the Hearing Impaired.

-The 1996 Special education Policy provides education for learners with disabilities in
+The 1996 Special Education Policy establishes the provision of education for learners with disabilities in:

 - Integrated schools: special education provision in separate classes, called resource classes, through special teaching and learning materials for children and youth with light and medium disabilities, including with visual impairments.